Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 ## 2.5 Resource DB

-Monitoring framework has self contained python database for maintaining the state of the resource.
+Monitoring framework has a self contained python database for maintaining the state each resources.
 The duration and number of entries for a resouce is automatically tuned based on the system resource configuration.

 ## 2.6 Tech-Support